 If you owe more on your car than the car is actually worth, you are upside-down in your auto loan.
 In other words, you have negative equity in your car.

 It’s a risky position to be in.
 If you decide to sell the car, the sale price won’t cover your loan.
 Likewise, if you get into an accident, your insurance will only pay for the worth of the car, not the total cost of the loan.
+That means you won’t have any extra money from the insurance to put down on your next vehicle.

 Avoiding an Upside-Down Car Loan